pkumod/gStore/README.md

 - type `git clone git@github.com:Caesar11/gStore.git` in your terminal or use git GUI to acquire it

 Then you need to compile the project, just type `make` in the gStore root directory, and all executables will be ok.
-To run gStore, please type `./gload database_name dataset_path` to build a database named by yourself.
-And you can use `./gquery database_name` command to query a existing database.
+To run gStore, please type `bin/gload database_name dataset_path` to build a database named by yourself.
+And you can use `bin/gquery database_name` command to query a existing database.
+What is more, `bin/gconsole` is a wonderful tool designed for you, providing all operations you need to use gStore.
+Notice that all commands should be typed in the root directory of gStore.

 - - -